Hereford Josh Gowling

 He’s also done a governance qualification and is a qualified counsellor – all tools he hopes will help contribute to moving Hereford up the table.

-“At any football club, losing games affects people,” Gowling said.
+“At any club, losing games affects people,” Gowling said.
 “It affects players, their confidence and the club as a whole – the fans, the staff, everything.

 “When you’ve been on that kind of run and possibly not playing the type of football the club want to see it’s very difficult.